How to Use the Orange Slider on Portrait Photos Using Lightroom Classic

 When to Use the Orange Slider on a Portrait in Lightroom Classic

-I’ve set my white so that the whites from my subject’s jacket are balanced, but this has made his skin too warm for my liking.
+I’ve set my white balance so that the whites from my subject’s jacket are balanced, but this has made his skin too for my liking.
 If we adjust the white balance to correct for the skin, then the jacket is going to be too warm.
 The easiest solution here lies in the Orange slider.

-When we’re talking about with ‘white’ skin, this means their skin tones will predominantly fall within the orange colour values.
+When we’re talking about people with ‘white’ skin, this means their skin tones will predominantly fall within the orange colour values.
 By using the orange colour sliders, we’re able to effectively edit their skin tone without creating a selection or mask.

 using the orange colour sliders to edit skin toneusing the orange colour sliders to edit skin toneusing the orange colour sliders to edit skin tone